How Jason Heyward's rebound season could include All-Star selection

 Lineup regret

-Joe Maddon regretted his decision to drop Schwarber to the No. 7 spot in his order Friday less than an hour into the game – then reacted swiftly by dropping him to ninth.
+Less than an hour into the game Friday, manager Joe Maddon regretted his decision to drop Schwarber to the No. 7 spot —then reacted swiftly by dropping him to ninth.

 “I hated Schwarber hitting seventh,” he said of his struggling former leadoff man.
 “I knew I’d made a mistake his first at-bat.
 They were not going to pitch to him.”

-Schwarber struck out swinging at a 3-2 pitch in the second inning Friday, with struggling Russell behind him.
+Schwarber struck out swinging at a 3-2 pitch in the second inning, with struggling Russell behind him.

-“If you don’t put somebody reliable behind him, they’re going to see that in the meeting before the game and say, `Listen, we’re not going to pitch to that guy,’ “ Maddon said.
+“If you don’t put somebody reliable behind him, they’re going to see that in the meeting before the game and say, ‘Listen, we’re not going to pitch to that guy,’ ” Maddon said.

-Schwarber, whose only three hits since May 17 were home runs, hit a grand slam Saturday and walked three times Sunday.
-“For me, [Sunday] was even better,” Maddon said.
+Schwarber, whose only three hits since May 17 are home runs, hit a grand slam Saturday and walked three times Sunday.

 Happ sits after big day

 A guy hits two homers, and the next day he’s on the bench?
-It’s nothing new if Maddon is your manager.
+Sure, if Maddon is your manager.

-“I had this set up the day before, actually before [Ian] Happ hit the two homers,” Maddon said of his preference for Albert Almora Jr. in center field against Marlins starter Dan Straily for Monday’s series opener instead of Happ – who hit two homers from the leadoff spot Sunday.
+“I had this set up the day before, actually, before [Ian] Happ hit the two homers,” Maddon said of his preference for Albert Almora Jr. in center against Marlins starter Dan Straily on Monday instead of Happ, who hit two homers from the leadoff spot Sunday.

 “Regardless of what Happ did, Almora was going to play [Monday],” Maddon said.